LOVE THE TRAILS? Help out and

 NEAREST BIKE REPAIR + HIRE:

 Comrie Croft Bikes is 19miles away just beyond Comrie.
-They have a great parts and workshop repair service.
-You can also hire another bike and ride their trails while they fix yours!
+They also do sales, hire and repairs and hold a good stock of parts, and you can always hire a bike and ride their trails while they fix yours!

 Balquhidder is nestled in the glens of the Loch Lomond and Trossachs National Park (map) just over an hour and quarter from Edinburgh, Glasgow, Dundee and Oban.
 The scenery is pretty stunning but it's probably most famous as the historic home of Rob Roy MacGregor.